captionpoint/captionpoint-plays/FUN-HOME.md

 ---

-In Modern Classics today the professor told us that Jakes’s renewal in Spain in “The Sun Also Rises” is really an allusion to Jungian rebirth.
+In Modern Classics yesterday the professor said that Jakes’s renewal in Spain in “The Sun Also Rises” is really an allusion to *Jungian rebirth.*

 ---